rcfdtools/R.GISPython/MultipleTableJoin/Readme.md

 * `camels_br_type`: user have to specify the kind of file to process, e.g.: _streamflow_m3s, _streamflow_mm, _simulated_streamflow, _precipitation_chirps, _precipitation_mswep, _precipitation_cpc, _evapotransp_gleam, _evapotransp_mgb, _potential_evapotransp_gleam, _temperature_min, _temperature_mean, _temperature_max.
 * `process_all`: all the files contained in the Input folder will be joined if this parameter is `True`, with `False` only the stations includes in Stations.csv will be joined.

-> For this example, Stations.csv contains all the Amazonas basin stations.
+> For this example, Stations.csv contains all the Amazon basin stations.